trakBan/headline-cli/README.md

 2. run chmod +x headline-cli (You may need to use sudo)
 3. run sudo python setup.py install
 4. Restart your terminal
+5. to execute the program just type headline-cli

 # How to modify
 If you want to modify the number of articles you want to show, just edit the article_limit variable